-With its distinct identity and feel, Texel is the most accessible of the Dutch islands, just a couple of hours north of Amsterdam by train and ferry.
+With its distinct identity and feel, Texel is the most accessible of the Dutch islands, just a couple of hours north of Amsterdam Dropdown content by train and ferry.

 Quite simply the best and most comprehensive collection of van Gogh’s work anywhere.